fex-team/fis-plus/doc/what is FIS.md

 The answer is yes!

 By the end of 2011 at Baidu, we set up a team brings together elite engineers from various product R&D team, the team's task is to find the solutions to enhance the level of developer ergonomics.
-After much effort, we finally abstract a set of solutions from project development process.
-We call it FIS(Front-end Integrated Solution)for short.
+After much effort, we finally abstract a set of solutions from project development process, referred to as FIS(Front-end Integrated Solution).

 ![devops cycle](./images/what.png)